 - Quinoa (grows best in mild climates that don’t get above 90 degrees)

 Plants with short growing cycles, like lettuce, can be planted several times throughout the growing season.
 Recession planting is important and will go a long way to keeping weeds at bay.
-As soon as you harvest a row, add some compost then replant right away.

-Companion planting is the practice of putting certain plants together that can share a space and benefit one another.
-In some cases, the plants protect one another from pests, harsh sun, or even strong winds.
+In some cases, the plants protect one another from pests, harsh sun or even strong winds.
 There are an endless number of combinations you can employ.
-Keeping in mind that there are some plants, like garlic, that are not so friendly and should be given their own space.
-Make sure you do some research to learn more about plants that benefit each other versus ones that can crowd out others.
+Keeping that in mind, there are some plants, like garlic, that are not so friendly and should be given their own space.

 Some of the most common companion planting practices are listed below.